onkoe/barretts-club/content/posts/laptops.md

 - A power-efficient (Ryzen/ARM/Intel 13th-gen) processor
 - The ability to run Linux natively

-Sadly, I haven't found any laptops with all of these specs.
-Here are my current choices:
+It can be challenging to find laptops with these specs.
+Here's a list of those I've discovered in the vast sea of (primarily) low-battery machines!

 ## Laptops

 ### Based on Tong-Fang's ID4H1

-Several laptops on this list are based on some fancy Tong-Fang platform.
-They're all Intel but have specific adaptations according to the audience.
+Several laptops on this list base themselves on a fancy Tong-Fang platform.
+Though some have specific adaptations for their intended audience, they're all Intel.

 AMD adaptations existed in the past, particularly before the coronavirus.